-About the DepartmentThe Department of Mathematics is home to 9 tenured or tenure-track faculty, 3 full-time instructors, along with other dedicated adjunct faculty, graduate teaching assistants, and a full-time administrative assistant.
-This department is committed to providing its students with a high quality education.
-This level of quality is achieved with a combination of caring faculty and high standards and expectations.
+About the DepartmentThe Department of Mathematics is home to nine tenured or tenure-track faculty, three full-time instructors and other dedicated adjunct faculty, graduate teaching assistants and a full-time administrative assistant.
+The department is committed to providing students a high quality education through caring faculty and high standards and expectations.

 The department is housed in the new Ratliff Building North (RBN).
-The facilities are top notch, with well-designed classroom spaces, computer facilities, and tutoring/study areas.
-Faculty offices are located close to the classrooms to facilitate faculty-student interaction.
+The facilities are topnotch, with well-designed classroom spaces, computer facilities and tutoring/study areas.
+Faculty offices are located close to classrooms to facilitate faculty-student interaction.

 Students at UT Tyler, and especially in the Department of Mathematics, are well served by smaller class sizes and a high level of faculty interest in individual student success.
 Mathematics majors have opportunities to travel with faculty to several regional conferences each year, notably the Texas Undergraduate Mathematics Conference and the annual Spring Meeting of the Texas Section of the MAA.